Ada-Developers-Academy/core-unit-2/sorting-algos/problem-set-sorting-algorithms.md

 Without using Python's `sort()` method (or anything like that), implement `sort_by_length` based on bubble sort, selection sort, or insertion sort.

 `sort_by_length` is a function that takes in one string.
 It returns a list of strings, where the items are the words from the string, ordered by length.
-The words with shorter length are placed before words with longer length.
+Words with shorter length are placed before words with longer length.

 When words are tied for length, maintain the order they appeared in the original string.